ENISA is facilitating the process of planning, conducting and evaluating pan European cyber crisis cooperation exercises.

 In 2012 ENISA facilitatated the second pan European cyber security exercise, called Cyber Europe 2012, which has set more ambitious objectives and it is foreseen that it will further develop trust and cooperation of key actors in Europe in the area of CIIP.

-ENISA is currently planning with the EU Member States and EFTA countries the third pan European Exercise, Cyber Europe 2014.
+In 2014 ENISA planned and organised with the EU Member States and EFTA countries the third pan European Exercise, Cyber Europe 2014.
+For the first time this exercise tested all three levels of incident response: technical, operational/tactical and strategic.